Utah's Easy Access

 Getting to Utah

-Granted, it is an early flight from the northeast, but it's easy to get up for The Greatest Snow on Earth®.
+Have an early flight in from the northeastern United States?
+It's easy to get up for The Greatest Snow on Earth®.
 Besides, you've gotten up early to indulge before.
 We've seen the lines for cronuts.
-Getting to Utah is just too easy not to satisfy your craving for that dream vacation.

 You don’t even have to fly to get here.
 Try a scenic train ride to feed your need for adventure.
 Amtrak's California Zephyr passes through downtown Salt Lake City between San Francisco and Chicago.
 Furthermore, after you step off the platform, phone for a taxi or schedule an Uber or Lyft request and up the canyons you go.
 Don’t expect same-day ski service by rail, but do expect to meet interesting people, see picturesque scenery and enjoy the pleasurable anticipation of a wintry mountain escape.